A semi-implicit finite volume scheme for dissipative measure-valued solutions to the barotropic Euler system: Numerical Results

+In all the numerical experiments that follow, we consider a uniform Cartesian mesh.
 Let $U_k$ denote the solution computed on a mesh of $k$ points for a $1D$ problem and a grid of $k\times k$ points for a $2D$ problem.
 Let $\overline{U}_k$ and $\Tilde{U}_k$ respectively denote the Ces\`{a}ro average of the numerical solutions and their first variance, i.e.

 Let $U_K$ be the reference solution computed on the finest possible mesh.
 In the experiments that follow, the reference solution is always computed using an explicit Rusanov scheme.
 Analogous to \cite{FLM+21a, FLM+21b}, we compute the four errors